kevintpeng/Learn-Something-Every-Day/Languages/go.md

 To create a channel, `ch := make(chan int)`

-Channels by default send and recieve block until the other side is ready, allowing goroutines to synchronize without explicit locks or condition variables.
+Channels by default, send and recieve, block until the other side is ready, allowing goroutines to synchronize without explicit locks or condition variables.
 ```go
 c := make(chan int)
 go sum(s[:len(s)/2], c) // 17